 \subsection{Performance study: Load balancing a particle acceleration study}

-We performed another performance study on a simulation of particle acceleration in magnetic reconnection.
+We performed another performance study on a simulation of particle acceleration in magnetic reconnection, to show that load imbalance can be significant in a more common application, too.
 The simulation parameters used here are motivated by the work in \cite{Egedal2012}.
 The initial condition is a Harris sheet with a central density of $n = 1$ and a background density of $n = 0.05$.
 The domain size is $204.8 d_i \times 51.2 d_i = 4096 d_e \times 1024 d_e$ using a $16384 \times 4096$ cell mesh.
 The mass ratio is $m_i / m_e = 400$.
 We used 200 particles per cell to represent $n=1$ and the 2nd order particle shape function.

-\red{TBD: update for harris064} This simulation poses substantial challenges for maintaining load balance.
-Initially, the plasma density away from the current sheet is $20 \times$ lower than in the central current sheet, shown in Fig.~\ref{fig:harris063}(a).
-Consequently, the load per patch is similarly unbalanced, varying from 1344 to 26592 in the center, a ratio of $19.8\times$.
+This simulation poses substantial challenges for maintaining load balance.
+Initially the plasma density away from the current sheet is $20 \times$ lower than in the central current sheet, shown in Fig.~\ref{fig:harris063}(a).
+Consequently the load per patch is similarly unbalanced, varying from 1344 to 26592 in the center, a ratio of $19.8$.
 The simulation divides the domain into $1024\times 256 = 262144$ patches of $8\times 8$ cells, and is run on 8192 cores.
-This averages to 32 patches / core, but due to the strong imbalance, the achieved load balance is limited to $\pm 32\%$, which is still a vast improvement over the original $20\times$.
+This averages to 32 patches / core, but due to the strong imbalance the achieved load balance is only within $\pm 32\%$ -- still a vast improvement over the original $20\times$.

-As the simulation proceeds, load balancing becomes even more challenging since reconnection proceeds, some plasmoids form and get ejected, and almost all of the density gets concentrated in few islands while the plasma in the rest of the domain becomes very tenuous.
+As the simulation proceeds load balancing becomes even more challenging since reconnection occurs, some plasmoids form and get ejected, and almost all of the density gets concentrated in few islands while the plasma in the rest of the domain becomes very tenuous.

-After 70000 steps (see Fig.~\ref{fig:harris063}(b)), the load varies from a minimum of 228 to a maximum of 52011, an imbalance of $228\times$.
+After 70000 steps (see Fig.~\ref{fig:harris063}(b)), the load varies from a minimum of 228 to a maximum of 52011, an imbalance of $230\times$.
 The code handles the increasing load balance quite well, though, balancing process load to within $\pm 50\%$.